 7.5.2.2 Reference point CSC-1 (between the identity management client and the identity management server)

-The CSC-1 reference point, which exists between the identity management client and the identity management server, provides for the authentication of the common services core to the MC service client and MC replay client and subsequent authentication of the user to the common services core on behalf of applications within the application plane.
+The CSC-1 reference point, which exists between the identity management client and the identity management server, provides for the authentication of the common services core to the MC service client, recording admin client and replay client and subsequent authentication of the user to the common services core on behalf of applications within the application plane.

 CSC-1 is specified in 3GPP TS 33.180 [25].